materik/sketchplugin-pixelperfect/README.md

 ### `stack-vertically`

-Stacks layers vertically within a layer group.
-The order in the layer is the order they will be stacked.
-The property indexes are; `yl` for left aligned, `y` for center and `yr` for right aligned.
-The number following the index will account for the distance between the stacked objects.
+See `stack-horizontally`.
+Works exactly the same but with `yl` for left aligned, `y` for center and `yr` for right aligned as the property index.

 **Examples:** `yl10`, `y-20`, `yr30`